Jadran (training ship): Design and construction

+Design

-DesignJadran was ordered on 4 September 1930 from the H. C. Stülcken Sohn shipyard in Hamburg, Germany, based on plans drawn up by the naval engineer Josip Škarica.
+Jadran was ordered on 4 September 1930 from the H. C. Stülcken Sohn shipyard in Hamburg, Germany, based on plans drawn up by the naval engineer Josip Škarica.
 The Stülcken shipyard had not built a steel sailing ship since 1902, but the navy had ordered four small tugs from it two years earlier and had been pleased with the vessels when they were delivered.
 The construction contract specified a price of 580,375 Reichsmarks, which was equivalent to 7,916,052 dinars at that time.
-She was designed with a clipper bow and counter stern.Jadran was constructed of steel as a three-mast topsail schooner, although some sources describe her as a barquentine.
+She was designed with a clipper bow and counter stern.

+Jadran was constructed of steel as a three-mast topsail schooner, although some sources describe her as a barquentine.
 She had a displacement of 720 LT, a length overall of 60 m, and waterline length of 41 m.
 Her beam was 8.90 m, her draught was 4 m forward and 4.2 m aft, with an average draught of 4.05 m, and her hull depth ranged between 4.55 m and 6.43 m.
 The hull and lower masts were built of Siemens-Martin steel, and there were three steel decks: upper, main, and between-deck.
 The weather decks were covered with Oregon pine planks.
 Steel transverse bulkheads divided the hull into compartments, intended to keep the ship afloat even if a compartment was entirely flooded.
 Both forward and aft collision bulkheads were part of the design.
 Due to the rough sea conditions in the Adriatic, her anchors and chains were made stronger than was usually required by Norddeutscher Lloyd.
 She carried 125 LT of ballast.